Faber-Castell family: History

 He worked for a long time with his younger brother, Andreas Graf von Faber-Castell, for the family business.
 Andreas acted from Australia and dealt largely with the Asian market.
 A son from the first marriage of Roland von Faber-Castell and his wife Alix-May, was Hubertus von Faber-Castell.
-Hubertus was a pioneer in Chinese commercial television and has been awarded, as the only European in history, the honorary citizenship of China's capital city Beijing.
+Hubertus was a pioneer in Chinese commercial television and has been awarded, as the first European in history, the honorary citizenship of China's capital city Beijing.
 The mother of Hubertus was, among other things, co-owner of Europe's biggest private bank, Sal.
 Oppenheim Jr & Cie.
+Hubertus von Faber-Castell's former wife Liselotte von Faber-Castell went on to marry the industrialist Hans-Joachim Hünnebeck.

 His son, Patrick Graf von Faber-Castell, married the German actress Mariella Ahrens under a large media presence at Faber-Castell castle, in 2007.

 Swiss billionaire Paul Sacher (1906–1999), majority shareholder of the pharmaceuticals company Hoffmann-La Roche, was father to Katharina and Cornelia von Faber-Castell.

 Patrick von Faber-Castell and his siblings, Floria-Franziska of Hesse and Caroline Gotzens, own one of the most important collections of silver and jewellery in Germany.
 Most of the pieces are available to the public in various German museums.
 The majority of the private collection has been recorded by the Kunstmuseum Köln and published under the name "A Rhenish Silver Treasure - Jewelry and Equipment from Private Ownership".